BIOGRAPHY - Dr. Srividya Ramasubramanian

 A fearless advocate for minoritized students, Srivi co-founded the FIG First-Gen Freshmen Mentoring Program and started the Communicating Diversity Student Conference at Texas A&M. Her commitment to teaching excellence has been recognized with the AFS College-Level Distinguished Teaching Award, Center for Teaching Excellence Faculty Fellowship, Service-Learning Faculty Fellowship, and several Graduate Faculty Mentoring Awards.
 Through Media Rise, her nonprofit collective for meaningful media, she has also hosted more than 60 community-based workshops, media festivals, and media literacy programs for educators, artists, activists, and policymakers.
 She has conducted more than 50 antiracism workshops for various organizations through her award-winning Difficult Dialogues Project, which uses facilitated small group discussions to build empathy, active listening, and shared responsibility for inclusive communities.
-Her demonstrated diversity leadership and community engagement has been recognized with the Gerald M. Phillips NCA Distinguished Applied Communication Award for lifetime contributions to this field, the inaugural Liberal Arts Achievements in Climate & Inclusion Award, NCA Mass Communication Service Award, TAMU ACE Award for Women’s Progress, and the TAMU Outstanding Diversity Team Award.
+Her demonstrated diversity leadership and community engagement have been recognized with the Chancellor's Medal for DEI, the Liberal Arts Achievements in Climate & Inclusion Award, NCA Mass Communication Service Award, TAMU ACE Award for Women’s Progress, and the TAMU Outstanding Diversity Team Award.

-Ramasubramanian earned a Ph.D. in Mass Communication in 2004 from Penn State University, her master’s degree in Communication Management from Mudra Institute of Communication Ahmedabad in 1998, and a B.S. (gold medalist) in Visual Communication in 1996 from Loyola College in the University of Madras.
+Ramasubramanian earned a Ph.D. in Mass Communication in 2004 from Penn State University, her postgraduate degree in Communication Management from MICA in India in 1998, and a B.Sc. (gold medalist) in Visual Communication in 1996 from Loyola College in the University of Madras.
 She is also a certified yoga teacher, Carnatic musician, and feminist poet.